Grants & Awards

 Arts Learning Grant

-The Arts Learning Grant is offered to schools, school districts, non-profit organizations, social service agencies, community centers, and local arts agencies in the area of arts education.
-To download guidelines and online application instructions, please click on the name of each grant.
+The Arts Learning Grant is offered to schools, school districts, nonprofit organizations, social service agencies, community centers, and local arts agencies in the area of arts education.
+Arts Learning Grants are currently suspended.
+We are working to meet the needs of the community in the best way possible.
+We apologize for any inconvenience this has caused.
+For any questions, contact Jean Tokuda Irwin at 801-236-7559.

 Arts Education Partners